-2.3.2 The E-safety officer will
+2.3.2 The e-safety officer will

-- a) report all E-safety incidents to the Head immediately - b) keep up to date with the latest risks to children whilst using technology - c) be familiar with the latest research and available resources for school and home use - d) review this policy regularly and bring to the attention of the head any matters that might make an amendment desirable - e) advise the Head on all E-safety matters - f) engage with and educate parents and the school community on E-safety matters at school and/or within the home - g) liaise with Technical Support and other agencies as required - h) retain responsibility for the E-safety incident log and report all incidents to the head - i) ensure staff know what to report and that all safeguarding incidents are reported to the DSL as outlined in the Safeguarding Policy
+- a) report all e-safety incidents to the Head immediately - b) keep up to date with the latest risks to children whilst using technology - c) be familiar with the latest research and available resources for school and home use - d) review this policy regularly and bring to the attention of the head any matters that might make an amendment desirable - e) advise the Head on all e-safety matters - f) engage with and educate parents and the school community on e-safety matters at school and/or within the home - g) liaise with Technical Support and other agencies as required - h) retain responsibility for ensuring all e-safety incidents are appropriately reported and recorded through CPOMS and shared with the Head - i) ensure staff know what to report and that all safeguarding incidents are reported to the DSL as outlined in the Safeguarding Policy

-- j) through liaison with Technical Support, ensure any technical E-safety measures in school (e.g. internet filtering software) are fit for purpose - k) be aware of any reporting function with technical E-safety measures, e.g. internet filtering reporting function, liaising with the Head to decide on what reports may be appropriate for viewing - I) approve or disapprove YouTube videos on the Google Apps for education platform.
+- j) through liaison with Technical Support, ensure any technical e-safety measures in school (e.g. Internet filtering software) are fit for purpose - k) be aware of any reporting function with technical e-safety measures, e.g. Internet filtering reporting function, liaising with the Head to decide on what reports may be appropriate for viewing - I) approve or disapprove YouTube videos on the Google Apps for Education platform - m) approve or disapprove all apps and software used for teaching and learning.